simonw/datasette/docs/authentication.rst

 The actor dictionary can be any shape - the design of that data structure is left up to the plugins.
 A useful convention is to include an ``"id"`` string, as demonstrated by the "root" actor below.

-Plugins can use the :ref:`plugin_actor_from_request` hook to implement custom logic for authenticating an actor based on the incoming HTTP request.
+Plugins can use the :ref:`plugin_hook_actor_from_request` hook to implement custom logic for authenticating an actor based on the incoming HTTP request.

 .. _authentication_root: